Tehsmash/ironic/doc/source/dev/dev-quickstart.rst

 ==============================

-DevStack may be configured to deploy Ironic, setup Nova to use the Ironic driver and provide hardware resources (network, baremetal compute nodes) using a combination of OpenVSwitch and libvirt.
+DevStack may be configured to deploy Ironic, setup Nova to use the Ironic driver and provide a :ref:`simulated-baremetal`.
 It is highly recommended to deploy on an expendable virtual machine and not on your personal work station.
 Deploying Ironic with DevStack requires a machine running Ubuntu 14.04 (or later) or Fedora 20 (or later).
 Make sure your machine is fully up to date and has the latest packages installed before beginning this process.

 .. seealso::